Ijede

-The council is presently headed by Alhaji Fatiu Salisu as the Executive Chairman.
-The Ijede Lcda is headquartered at No 1, Madan Street Ijede overlooking the lagoon serenity for which Lagos is known for.
+Ijede is a Local Council Development Area (LCDA) in Lagos State, Nigeria.
+The present chairman of the council is Hon.
+Motunrayo Gbadebo-Alogba.
+Ijede is bordered in the east by Imota, in the north by Ikorodu North LCDA, and in the west Ikorodu Central and Igbogbo Bayeku.
+The council is presently headed by Alhaji Fatiu Salisu as the executive chairman.
+The Ijede LCDA is headquartered at No 1, Madan Street Ijede overlooking the lagoon serenity for which Lagos is known for.

 History

-Ijede as a community first had a taste of what it meant to be autonomous in modern administration in 1937 known as Ijede Native Authority with a District officer as the executive head.
+The origins of Ijede can be traced back to the earliest record of its existence as the Ijede Native Authority in 1937, which was attributed a District officer as the executive head of the administration.

-In 1952 under the defunct western region administration of late Chief Obafemi Awolo, Ijede Local Council was deservedly gazetted.

-The situation remained until 1976 as Ijede Local Council was merged with Ikorodu Local Government under the Military Government of General Olusegun Obasanjo.
+In 1952, the Ijede Local Council was gazetted under the defunct western region administration led by Chief Obafemi Awolowo, before it was merged with Ikorodu Local Government under the military government of General Olusegun Obasanjo.

 In 1980 during the administration of Governor of Lagos State, Chief Lateef Kayode Jakande, Ijede was carved out of Ikorodu as Ikorodu constituency II into Irepodun Local Government headed by Chief Amusa.

 It was during the administration of Gen. Ibrahim Babangida in 1985 that Irepodun Local Government was re-merged to Ikorodu Local Government.
 Ijede Local Government Area was later recreated in 2003, along with new 37 Local Council Development Areas during the administration of Gov. Ahmed Bola Tinubu, the Former Governor of Lagos State.

-Location

-Ijede Local Government was bounded in the East by Imota Local Development Council and in the North by Ikorodu North lcda and in the West Ikorodu Central and Igbogbo Bayeku Local Governments.

-Inhabitants
+Economy

+The economy of Ijede is mainly based on the primary sector, particularly agriculture.

+The LCDA has the biggest power station in the West African sub-region, the Egbin Power Station.

+Politics

+Ijede Lcda had been administered by both the elected chairmen, executive secretaries, and sole administrator since its inception 20 years ago.